-Eat Smaller Portions of the Bad Stuff
+Eat Smaller Portions of the Bad Stuff for travel health

 You never quite know what to expect when you’re on vacation.
 You may find yourself at a food truck that doesn’t really offer any healthy meals, or you may be eating on the go and find yourself with little choice but to grab something unhealthy.
 In these cases, focus on eating less.